Lawsuits for Bladder Cancer, Other Actos Probems

 Actos (pioglitazone) is a medication manufactured and sold by Takeda Pharmaceuticals for treatment of Type 2 diabetes.
 The drug is part of the same class of medications as Avandia (rosiglitazone), which has been linked to an increased risk of heart problems.
 As a result of concerns about Avandia side effects, sales of Actos have grown substantially in recent years.

-Studies suggests that side effects of Actos may cause users to face an increased risk of bladder cancer.
-The potential risk of Actos cancer problems is now being reviewed by health regulators in the United States and other countries throughout the world.
+Studies have found that side effects of Actos may cause users to face an increased risk of bladder cancer.
+As a result, the potential risk of Actos cancer problems was reviewed by health regulators in the United States and other countries throughout the world years after the medication was first introduced.

-Some experts believe that an Actos recall should be issued or that much stronger warnings about the risk of bladder cancer from Actos should be added to the medication.
+Some experts believed that an Actos recall should have been issued, but much stronger warnings about the risk of bladder cancer from Actos were added to the medication in December 2016.
+However, many individuals may have avoided a cancer diagnosis if earlier warnings and information had been provided.

 Possible signs or symptoms of Actos bladder cancer may include: